GJDgmdesigner/content-based-image-retrieval-based-on-DELG/README.md

 1. SOTA of R50-DELG is 78.3 mAP@M in the paper, we outperform it
-2. All training set version is GLDv2-clean (81313, 1580470)
-3. Traing size, global and local feature scales adopted are same with the paper
+2. Traing size, global and local feature scales adopted are same with the paper

 ### Demo